ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 The external-scheduler-facing interface is currently part of the Scheduling Reconciler.
 Most of the functionality has already been discussed in the previous chapter.

-The interface is only a very thin wrapper around the Kubernetes API.
+The Interface is only a very thin wrapper around the Kubernetes API.
 In its current state, it is only used to hide unnecessary complexity from the external scheduler and offers are more simplistic API to interact with Kubernetes and the External-Scheduler-Interface components.

 A reference implementation for using the API is part of the Manual Schedulers website.